General Motors Summer Job

 The assignment:

-“Design a vehicle to be used by six people for long-distance travel to allow for flexible interior use and facilitate moderate passenger activity.”
+“Design a vehicle to be used by four adults and a child, for long-distance travel to allow for a flexible interior.”

 Innovations proposed by Steve, most of which are now commonplace: